bejanaf/namir-exercises/6-fancy-hello-world/README.md

 # Exercise 6: Fancy Hello World (dynamic)

 Add an event listener to the input element with the class `controls__input`.
-The event handler should update the text of the `h1` with the class `header__text` so it shows `Hello World ` plus the content you type in the input.
+The event handler should update the text of the `h1` with the class `header__text` so it shows `Hello World` plus the content you type in the input field.
-You can use 2 events for this:
+You can use two events for this:

-- `change` or,
+- `change` or
 - `input`

 What's the difference between them?
-Try to figure it out
+Try to figure it out.

 ## Resources